Schedule Annual Maintenance

 Luckily, the foundation repair experts at American Waterworks can help you solve this problem permanently!
-We provide a complete foundation repair solutions in Minneapolis, Rochester, Saint Paul and nearby.
+We provide a complete foundation repair solutions in Rochester, Fargo, Minneapolis and nearby.
 Call us today to get a free estimate.

 When a floor slab settles, the damage can manifest itself in many ways.
 Along with cracks in the concrete, the floors can separate from the walls as they sink downwards.
 Alternatively, the interior wall may be pulled down with the floor, instead separating from the ceiling.
 Walls can also pull away from other walls, and interior wall cracks can form -- commonly off the corners of interior doors.

 When a concrete floor settles, it can mean serious damage to your home.
 The causes of floor slab settlement are almost always due to the soils underneath being unable to support the weight of the concrete.
 They often accompany other foundation problems in your home.

 The three most common causes of settling concrete floor slabs are as follows: